SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Insects are a real nuisance in general, but they can also be quite dangerous.
 Learn how to fend them off if you’re going to be spending a long time in the wild.
 You can use natural things like mint, lavender and even onion to keep bugs away.

 A bottle of lavender or mint essential oil is small and lightweight.
 Take one along: you’ll be glad you did.
 Essential oils not only will keep bugs away, but also help you sleep better while camping, and soothe a bug bite.

 If you think that being a good hunter is the only way you can survive in the wilderness, think again.
 The majority of the food you’ll be eating out there will be plant-based, in the form of nuts and berries.

 However, a poisonous berry can sometimes do much more damage than an animal.
-So, make sure that you know how to identify plants that are safe to eat.
+So, make sure that you know how to identify and forage for wild edibles that are safe to eat.
 You should generally stay away from berries that are yellow and white in color.
 Blue and black ones are almost always edible.

 Using gauze to filter creek water and boiling it can kill any harmful pathogen within the water.
 That makes it safe to drink in 95% of cases.